 Using canned air to clean.
 It’s easy to grab a can of compressed air and think that it’s the best way to “blow out” the body or lens after a day of outdoor shooting.
 Resist this urge!
 According to TechHive.com, canned air can be lethal, especially if you are not exceedingly careful when using it.

 Canned air can force air and dust into parts of the camera that are not airtight.
 As a result, the sensor can become contaminated.
 If you shake the can prior to using it, you can squirt propellant all over the camera and lens.
 In some cases, particles on the lens can even leave a scratch when strongly pushed by compressed air.

 The best cleaning method for your camera is a good cloth and brush.
 You should also have it professionally cleaned as needed to remove deeply ingrained dust and particles safely.
-Lost data?
-Call eProvided
+Call eProvided if experiencing lost data problems.

 Forgetting to turn it off can be disastrous.
 Here’s a bit of advice you don’t hear very often: turn your camera off before you do anything to it.
 This includes changing lenses, connecting or disconnecting cables, and swapping flash memory cards.